 Re-imagining science education: New Podcast Lab4U Talks, by Komal Dadlani

-Hello everyone, my name is Komal Dadlani and I am the CEO and co-founder at Lab4U where our mission is to democratize science and change the way science is taught.
+Hello everyone, my name is Komal Dadlani and I am the CEO and co-founder at Lab4U.
+Our mission is to democratize science and change the way science is taught.

 Transforming smartphones in science labs